Links on Android Authority may earn us a commission. Learn more.

 Temperature suddenly rising

 Is your phone getting a little too hot?
 This is normal during hard-core gaming sessions or while charging, but it shouldn’t happen when your phone is idle, sitting in your pocket, or doing light tasks.
-If you are noticing unusual temperatures on your handset, it might have fallen victim to spying.
+If you notice unusual temperatures on your handset, it might have fallen victim to spying.

 Phone turning on and off

-Any weird apps around?
+Are any weird apps around?

 Is your phone doing things when it shouldn’t?